A few ways of saying “you’re welcome” in French other than just “de rien”.

 - Switzerland: À votre service.
 “At your service!”
 This is quite a formal expression, and you are more likely to hear it in settings like in a hotel or a restaurant, by someone who has served you.
 Switzerland is one of the wealthiest countries in the world, after all.
 You certainly don’t have to say it yourself, but it would be very polite if you did.

-Note: Contrary to some articles out there, s’il vous plaît does not mean “you’re welcome” in French in Belgium.
+Note: Contrary to some articles out there, s’il vous plaît does not mean “you’re welcome” in Belgium.
 It is used as an invitation, similar to je vous en prie, but in situations other than responding to merci.